Here it’s polite to stare

 Sheeler, Rivera, and the art of industry

-Charles Sheeler and Diego Rivera immortalized Henry Ford’s revolutionary River Rouge Plant in their paintings and murals.
-Does their work exalt the efficiency of machines?
+Charles Sheeler and Diego Rivera immortalized Henry Ford’s revolutionary River Rouge Plant in their work.
+Do their paintings exalt the efficiency of machines?
 Or warn us about living in a tech-driven society?

 Read more